Trauma Informed Massage

 Recovery is messy, and that is ok

-Recovery is rarely linear.
+Recovery is not a logical step by step healing - you don’t deal with issue one before nicely and neatly heading to issue 2.
 You may move forward, backward, sideways, or remain still for periods of time.
-Stillness is part of the effort, and it is just as important as any step forward (or backwards, or sideways).
-Trauma informed massage does not fix your trauma, but it provides the space for you to reconnect into your body in a safe and held environment, knowing that a skilled and qualified practitioner is present to hold the space if it becomes overwhelming.
+Stillness is such a vital part of the effort, and it is just as important as any progressive step.
+Trauma informed massage does not fix your trauma, but it provides the space for you to reconnect into your body in a safe and held environment, knowing that a knowledgable and qualified practitioner is present to hold the space if it becomes overwhelming.

-A key tenet of our own healing is learning to love and trust ourselves again.
-And part of that trust is reconnecting and feeling, literally, our body that carries us through this life.
+A key tenet of our own healing is being able to love and trust ourselves, even when that feels such a far off or unattainable feat.
+Part of the path to this is is reconnecting and feeling, quite literally, our body that carries us throughout this life.
 This therapeutic approach helps us to navigate this path with compassion and patience.
-Gentle, intelligent and mindful touch from a skilled practitioner provides moments of connection, safety, and support for your nervous system in ways that words alone cannot.
+Gentle, intelligent and mindful touch provides moments of connection, safety, and support for your nervous system in ways that words alone cannot.
 Dr Bessel van der Kolk extols the virtue of massage to help us regulate our parasympathetic nervous system, which can often be dysregulated and out of synch within our wider nervous systems.
 It’s simple and complex all at the same time – a bit like being human you could say.

 The wider context of trauma